-The current curriculum requires completion of a minimum of 22 weeks of electives, most of which must be completed within the 30 weeks available in the Year 3 and Year 4 curriculum.
+The current curriculum requires completion of a minimum of 22 weeks of electives, most of which must be completed within the 34 weeks available in the Year 3 and Year 4 curriculum.

-- Part-time elective credit policy, Class of 2024 and 2025: Students are allowed to apply a maximum of four weeks of part-time elective credit from M1 and M2 years (combined) to fulfill elective requirements.
+- Part-time elective credit policy, Class of 2025: Students are allowed to apply a maximum of four weeks of part-time elective credit from M1 and M2 years (combined) to fulfill elective requirements.
 Students are also limited to a maximum of four weeks of part-time elective credit from M3 and M4 year (combined) to apply towards graduation requirement totals.
 Thus, the maximum part-time elective credit allowed is eight weeks (up to four weeks from M1/M2 years and up to four weeks from M3/M4 years). - Part-time elective credit policy, Class of 2026 and later: Students are allowed to apply a maximum of two weeks of part-time elective credit from M1 and M2 years (combined) to fulfill elective requirements.
 Students are also limited to a maximum of four weeks of part-time elective credit from M3 and M4 year (combined) to apply towards graduation requirement totals.
-Thus, the maximum part-time elective credit allowed is six weeks (up to two weeks from M1/M2 years and up to four weeks from M3/M4 years).

-- Electives taken in Years 1-2-3 must be intramural. - Year 4 electives may be intramural or extramural, but the maximum number of extramural weeks permitted to be applied toward the MD degree is 12 weeks. - All students must complete a minimum of 12 weeks of clinical electives in Year 4.
-(Please note required courses, such as Emergency Medicine and the Sub-Internship selectives, do not count towards this total.) - Students must be enrolled in at least 12 weeks of full-time required and/or elective clerkships in the final semester of enrollment before graduation. - Students are limited to eight weeks of credit in internationally-based global health electives and individually designed electives (i.e., an elective not listed in Stritch's or another US allopathic medical school's elective catalog). - Students are limited to a maximum of 12 weeks of research elective credit.
+Thus, the maximum part-time elective credit allowed is six weeks (up to two weeks from M1/M2 years and up to four weeks from M3/M4 years). - Class of 2028 and later: one week of elective credit from the Personal and Professional Development Vertically Integrated Curriculum (VIC) requirement will be applied to the overall elective requirements.
+Maximum of two weeks part-time elective credit from M1 and M2 years (combined) to apply towards graduation requirements still apply as listed above. - Electives taken in Years 1-2-3 must be intramural. - Year 4 electives may be intramural or extramural, but the maximum number of extramural weeks permitted to be applied toward the MD degree is 12 weeks. - All students must complete a minimum of 12 weeks of clinical electives in Year 4.
+(Please note required courses, such as Emergency Medicine and the Sub-Internship selectives, do not count towards this total.) - Students must be enrolled in at least 12 weeks of full-time required and/or elective clerkships in the final semester of enrollment before graduation. - Students are limited to eight weeks of credit in internationally based global health electives and individually designed electives (i.e., an elective not listed in Stritch's or another US allopathic medical school's elective catalog). - Students are limited to a maximum of 12 weeks of research elective credit.